 |Spend with Supplier A||Spend with Supplier B||Total Rebate|

 Even this simple example shows how significant the differences can be.
-Multiply by hundreds of suppliers and it’s easy to see how millions of dollars can be – and often are – missed by wholesale distributors.
+Multiply by hundreds of suppliers and it’s easy to see how millions of dollars can be – and often are – missed by wholesale distribution businesses.

 #2 Keep close track of trading agreements

-Despite rebates being a highly valuable potential source of revenue, many wholesale distributors don’t keep close track of the deals they’ve struck.
+Despite rebates being a highly valuable potential source of revenue, many wholesale distributor businesses don’t keep close track of the deals they’ve struck.

 Agreements are often paper documents, signed by both sides and then filed away and forgotten.
 When that happens, rebate can go unclaimed because nobody realizes the company is eligible to claim it.